 He later makes his way inside Mandalay Bay as officers sweep through the building in search of possible gunmen.
 He ends up inside the Michael Jackson Theater, watching over more than 1,000 people who spent hours that night sheltering inside the performance hall.

-At one point, about three hours after the attack, his body camera captures the voice of another officer telling those inside the crowded theater to be patient and sit tight until police know it’s safe for them to be released.
+At one point, about three hours after the attack, his body camera captures the voice of another officer telling those in the crowded theater to be patient and sit tight until police know it’s safe for them to be released.

 The crowd responds with clapping.

-One video showed two officers holding their position in a Mandalay Bay hallway one floor beneath the gunman for about five minutes as rapid gunfire is heard in the background.
+One video shows two officers holding their position in a Mandalay Bay hallway one floor beneath the gunman for about five minutes as rapid gunfire is heard in the background.
 The officers were with three armed Mandalay Bay guards.

 The Review-Journal previously received more than 3,000 pages of witness and officer reports, as well as surveillance footage and additional body camera footage from the shooting, which left 58 concertgoers dead and hundreds more injured.